srcML/nameCollector/README.md

 Works for C, C++, C#, and Java

-Input: srcML of a source code file with --position option
+Input: A srcML file of source code with --position option.  srcML file can be a single unit (one source code file) or an archive (multiple source code files).

 Output: A list of identifier names,  their syntactic type, position (line:column) the identifier occurs (declared), and the file name.
-No header is generated.
+Output is plain text (default) or csv (with no header).

 Example: